gianidev/pokeapi/README.md

 There are several ways to run a Spring Boot application on your local machine.
 One way is to execute the `main` method in the `com.gcruz.pokeapi.PokeApiApplication` class from your IDE.
 Remember to configure the posgresql db on your machine.

-Alternatively you can use the **Docker Compose** commands to start both application and db with the next command:
+Alternatively you can use the `docker-compose` commands to start and stop both application and db with the next command:

 ```shell
 docker-compose up
 ```
-You can use other `docker-compose` commands as you needed.

 ### Application properties (w/docker)
 - Server port: `8081`